DanielJakubek/DeepFreeze3.0/Sprint 1/README.md

 Will work on fully setting up the database so that every page can access it and we have a reliable backend, which will help to speed up the development.

 Alessandro:
+Yesterday, I improved the design of the existing SDG page to a state where we feel comfortable using them as a template.
+Today, I will contribute to creating the other pages

 Scott:
 I spent yesterday working on the website (story 20) and trying to add an edit button to the website to change information on the website (story 14) but ran into problems implementing it.
 The edit button needed the database running and we had trouble doing that yesterday.